GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

   that the extension will be taken down due to one or more policy violations.
 The exact length of the warning period depends on the observed violation.

   If the developer does not resolve the violation(s) within the warning period, the publisher will receive another email explaining that the warning period expired and that the extension has been taken down.
-See [Developer communication][TODO] for additional information about email communication.
+See [Developer communication][header-comms] for additional information about email communication.

 Chrome Web Store listing